 It’s fine to cover science and humanities in your own way using unit studies, library books, videos or topic based curricula.
 Remember that schools don’t necessarily cover every subject area each year, for example some might cover geography one year and history the next.

 Areas such as languages, health and PE, ICTDT (Technologies) and the arts can easily be based on the child’s interests and existing activities, as provision in these areas varies significantly from school to school, and the outcomes are very broad.
-A good way to get a feel for the Victorian curriculum is to download the 2015 DECV materials free from the HEN shop.

 Overall, it’s best to borrow, buy second hand, or manage with the resources you have to hand when starting out.
 Every home educator has a shelf of unused items that looked appealing online or in the shop, so learn from our mistakes!